 Talking to Your Child

+It’s natural to experience a range of emotions upon learning that your child has an illness or may need surgery.
 You may not be certain when to begin talking to your child about a hospitalization or diagnosis.
 The timing of that conversation, as well as your child’s reactions and needs, will depend on the child’s age, personality, and prior experiences.

 Experts suggest that you discuss an upcoming hospitalization with very young children — up to about age 2 or 3 — one or two days ahead of the admission or procedure.
 Too much time may let their imagination work overtime and create unnecessary fear.
 Your child turns to you for comfort and safety, so your calm attitude and tone of voice can be enormously reassuring.